aimeelramirez/PRW/README.md

 # How to use project

 1. npm install - install dependencies
-2. Open live server or Open index.html
+2. Open live server or Open index.html or npm start
-3. npm run rebuild: format html and js files